brendanhay/gogol/gogol-discovery/README.md

 ## Version

-`0.4.0`
+`0.5.0`

 ## Description

-A client library for the Google APIs Discovery Service.
+A client library for the Google API Discovery Service.

 ## Contribute